 It’s been a busy year.
 I published two books, How To Roast this past fall, the first in a series of technique books, and a big book on the Egg this past spring.
-I continue to love the dialogue that some of the opinion pieces here inspire; I’m gratified by the enthusiasm with which the Friday Cocktail Hour was greeted (and lamented, perhaps it will return).
-And people enjoy the recipes when they appear, whether from me of a guest poster.
-The following are the top rated posts from 2014 and all of these categories are represented.
-The Opinion Posts, on our health and the importance of cooking, both reported and rant-only: Don’t Eat Healthy Carb Confusion: An internist at the Cleveland Clinic, who has a deep interest in nutrition, talked to me last Read On »
+I continue to love the dialogue that some of the opinion pieces here inspire; I’m gratified by the enthusiasm with which the Friday Cocktail Hour was greeted (and lamented … perhaps it will return).
+And people enjoy the recipes when they appear, whether from me or a guest poster.
+The following are the top-rated posts from 2014, and all of these categories are represented.
+The Opinion Posts, on our health and the importance of cooking, both reported and rant-only: Don’t Eat Healthy Carb Confusion: An internist at the Cleveland Clinic, who has a deep interest in nutrition, talked to me last summer about Read On »

 Posts Tagged: cocktails